 The webbing on their feet also helps keep their paws warm during cold weather.
-Overall, the unique features of husky make them attractive to those who love dog breeds with unique characteristics.
+Overall, the unique features of huskies make them attractive to those who love dog breeds with unique characteristics.

-Will tell you all about webbed feet and how they aid huskies.
-But before we dive into the webbed feet of huskies, let’s discuss what webbing is and why huskies’ webbed paws benefit them so much.
+Here, we’ll tell you about webbed feet and how they aid huskies.
+But before we dive into the webbed feet of huskies, let’s discuss what webbing is and why do Huskies have webbed feet.

 Do Huskies Have Webbed Feet Fact Behind It?

 Webbing is an important trait for the structure of a Husky’s body.
+But why do Huskies have webbed feet?
 A webbed foot helps a dog cross snow and ice in the cold arctic regions, where it can be beneficial to have the extra surface area available to walk on thick snow and ice.

 This is why huskies have webbed feet, which are a result of their origin in these regions.
 Despite webbing being an important trait for huskies, huskies also have paws, which help them balance as they walk.